 Counselor creates personalized power of attorney documents

 Having someone to handle your personal finances in the event of your incapacity can help ensure that your property is cared for and your bills are covered.
 You can grant someone power of attorney to manage the financial assets you select, including your bank accounts, stocks, bonds and royalties.
 Older adults who are forgetful or susceptible to being taken advantage of can also benefit from a loved one overseeing their bank accounts.

 It is prudent for small business owners and individuals involved in litigation to select a trusted representative to act in their place.
 In case you have to step away from day-to-day management of your business or legal matters, the person with power of attorney can continue to look out for your best interests.
 At Macauley Law Group, I can work closely with you and your representative to evaluate each area where power of attorney is advisable.

 Contact a Nevada attorney to help you create an advance directive

 Illness, injury or infirmity can leave anyone vulnerable to financial losses and can result in loved ones dealing with confusing legal matters.
 A carefully drafted living will or power of attorney can give you and your loved ones throughout Nevada greater peace of mind.
-Call Macauley Law Group at 775-200-7310 or contact me online to schedule a free consultation at my Reno office.
+Call Macauley Law Group or contact me online to schedule a free consultation at my Reno or Los Angeles office.